jirotubuyaki/ThunderBayesR/README.md

   ・ z_result : a vector denotes the number of a cluster for each data i and it is the output of the method "crp_gibbs".

 ## Example
-Data is generated from three normal distributions and mu_0 = (-1,1) , mu_1 = (-1.3,-1.3) , mu_2 = (1, -1) and sigma_0 = 0.3 , sigma_1 = 0.02 , sigma_2 = 0.3.
+Data is generated from normal distributions and parameters are set as mu=c(0,0), alpha=0.3, sigmatable=14, rho_0=0.1, burnin=40, iteration=200.
 The result is plotted on a graph and each data joins in any cluster.
-The graph is given by below
+The graph is given by below:

 ![equa](./readme_images/figure_1.png "eque")

 　　　　　　　　Figure 1.
 CRP clustering result

 ## Conclusions
 Chinese restaurant process clustering was implemented and explained how to use it.
 Computer resources are limited.
 Computer processing power is the most important problem.
-And several improvements are planed.
+After this, several improvements are planed.
 Please send suggestions and report bugs to okadaalgorithm@gmail.com.

 ## Acknowledgments
 This activity would not have been possible without the support of my family and friends.
 To my family, thank you for much encouragement for me and inspiring me to follow my dreams.
 I am especially grateful to my parents, who supported me all aspects.